Brake System Bleeding Procedure

 - Before proceeding with the brake bleeding process, make sure the brakes on all four wheels are properly adjusted in accordance with our Brake Adjustment Procedure.

 - Remove the master cylinder reservoir cover and check the conditon of the brake fluid.
-If it is questionable (dirty or filled with debris), suck the fluid out with a syringe and replace it with good-quality fluid.
+If it is questionable (dirty, discoloured or filled with debris), suck the fluid out with a syringe and replace it with good-quality fluid.
 Make sure the reservoir is filled to the horizontal seam with brake fluid.
 Reinstall the cover on both the reservoir and the bottle to prevent absorption of water from the air.
+Whilst you are looking at the reservior, also check the conditions of the fluid lines down to the Master Cylinder - these lines are usually blue, indicating they are suitable for brake fluid.
+Replace them if they are cracked or weeping.

 - Locate the bleeder valve.
 It is below the bolt for the wheel cylinder and above the hard brake line.
 It is covered (or should be) with a small rubber grommet.
 If this protective cover is missing, replace it.